Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 In 2017, Pete Buttigieg left the U.S. Navy Reserve.

-In 2017, it was announced that the exterior of the long-abandoned Studebaker Building 84, also known as Ivy Tower, would be renovated with funds from the State of Indiana and South Bend tax increment financing to serve as a technology hub.
+In 2017, it was announced that the long-abandoned Studebaker Building 84, also known as Ivy Tower, would have its exterior renovated with funds from the State of Indiana and South Bend tax increment financing, with plans to serve as a technology hub.

-In 2017, the first phase of the city's smart sewer program, costing $150 million, was completed.
+In 2017, under Pete Buttigieg, the first phase of the city's smart sewer program was completed at a cost of $150 million.

-August 2018: Promoted moving South Shore Line station
+August 2018: Proposed Relocation of South Shore Line Station

 In August 2018, Pete Buttigieg promoted the idea of moving the city's South Shore Line station from South Bend International Airport to the city's downtown.

-December 2018: Announced would not seek third term as mayor
+December 2018: Announcement of not seeking third term

 In December 2018, Pete Buttigieg announced that he would not seek a third term as mayor of South Bend.

-2018: Speculation about running for governor or president
+2018: Speculation of running for Governor or President

 By early 2018, there was speculation that Pete Buttigieg would run for either governor or president in 2020.